StyingDev/StyingDev/README.md

 - 👀 I’m interested in reading manhwas
 - 🌱 I’m currently learning how not to be a loser
 - 💞️ I’m looking to collaborate on my homework
-- 📫 How to reach me dm me Who's in paris - Drizzy Stying#1472
+- 📫 How to reach me dm - @Stying

 <!---
 POTATOsellerDev/POTATOsellerDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.